carsolcas/montrack/README.md

 # Montrack
-Blog based on wagtail.
+Django Blog project based on [wagtail](https://wagtail.io/) and [materialize](http://materializecss.com/) css framework.
 Each blog entry has a related Track

 Setup
 =======